Why Create a Family Recipe Book?

 How to Make a Family Recipe Book Memorable

 Making a family cookbook is easy with your computer.
 Become your family’s Betty Crocker!
 Ask your relatives to e-mail special family recipes to you.
-Your e-mailbox will quickly fill with everyone’s favorite recipes and memories.
-You may want to include family friends, too!
+Your e-mailbox will quickly fill with everyone’s favorite recipes and memories and you may want to include family friends and cooking tips of your own!
 Retype each recipe on a single page.
 Go ahead and prepare each recipe and take a photo for your book.

 The most important thing is to do it!
 Make it fancy and professional.
 Or keep it simple.
 Let your family cookbook be a family project and let your children help The children can place the pages in 3 ring binders or folders.
 They can even draw pictures — be sure they sign and date their art.
 Let your family recipe cookbook reflect your own style.